What Is Gap Insurance and How Does It Work?

 New Car Buyers with Low Down Payments

 If you put down less than 20% when purchasing a new vehicle, you're immediately underwater on your loan due to rapid first-year depreciation.
-New cars typically lose 15–25% of their value within the first 12 months, creating a substantial gap between what you owe and what the car is worth.
 High-mileage drivers logging over 15,000 miles per year accelerate this depreciation even faster.
+Electric vehicles and luxury cars face particularly severe depreciation — losing 30–40% of their value in the first three years — making gap insurance especially important for EV buyers with minimal equity.

 Loans extending 60 months or longer create higher gap risk because your principal reduces slowly compared to depreciation.
-The longer your loan term, the more time you'll spend owing more than the vehicle's value.
+The longer your loan term, the more time you spend owing more than the vehicle's value.
+This risk is amplified when combined with high interest rates that further slow equity buildup.

 Lease Agreements

-Many lease agreements actually require gap insurance because lessees typically have minimal equity in the vehicle.
+Many lease agreements actually require gap insurance because lessees typically have minimal equity.
 Even if not required, gap coverage protects you from significant out-of-pocket expenses if the leased vehicle is totaled.
-Review the full insurance requirements for leased vehicles so you know exactly what coverage your lessor expects.
-You should also understand what lenders require when you finance — many mandate full coverage and strongly recommend gap protection.
+Review the full insurance requirements for leased vehicles so you know exactly what your lessor expects.
+You should also understand what lenders require when you finance, as many mandate full coverage and strongly recommend gap protection.

 Rolled-Over Negative Equity